Nebucatnetzer/webtech_case_study/README.md

 Vagrant will then provision a virtual machine according to the specifications in the "Vagrantfile" file.
-After it's finished you should be able to access the web page under http://localhost:8000
+After it's finished you should be able to access the web page under http://localhost:8080

+To access the admin panel visit http://localhost:8080/admin the default login is admin and the corresponding password is "password".
+By default the application contains no data, you can enter whatever you need.

 ### Support